Skip to main content

 We offer a well-rounded, holistic approach to vocational training that better prepares our participants for their future careers.
 We don’t just teach (soft) skills, we offer a learning environment that encourages these skills to blossom organically.

 Prepare yourself for fantastic networking opportunities.
-Our position within CODE and Factory Berlin provides our participants with access to a huge professional network within the vibrant Berlin start-up ecosystem.
+Our position within CODE provides our participants with access to a vast professional network within the vibrant Berlin start-up ecosystem.

 QUEST offers an individualized learning plan.
 Although you will receive lots of guidance, there are ultimately no one-size-fits-all options here at QUEST.
 Our participants can adapt their education and training plan with support from the experts at CODE and the QUEST team.
 Our participants are all individuals with their own strengths, challenges, learning styles, and personal ambitions, and their journey at QUEST will reflect that.